scmcgowen/MinecraftModDocumenation/docs/API/introduction.md

 All functions, that accept _interactionMode_ as arguments, work with objects in line of sight.
 They will take as target the first object, that they found.
 You can force this functions to work only with blocks, or only with entities.

 !!! info
-    You can get available _interactionMode_ for specific APIs on peripheral documentation page
+    You can get available _interactionMode_ for specific APIs on peripheral documentation page.
+All available values is `both`, `entity` and `block`

 !!! warning
     Pretty important to note that a lot of entity interaction will be limited to specific entities.
 For example, Husbandry Automata Core allows to works only with animals.
 Always checks peripheral documentation page to understand its limitation with entities.